Dynamsoft/barcode-reader-javascript/README.md

 1. Modfiy `dist/dbr.scanner.html` directly.
 If you use the cdn we provided, you can't modify it.

 2. Copy `dist/dbr.scanner.html` into your own separated html and modify it.
-Call `scanner.setUIElement(url)` to apply it.
+Call `Dynamsoft.BarcodeScanner.defaultUIElementURL = url` to apply it. `defaultUIElementURL` need to be set before `createInstance`.

 3. Integrate the UI into your main html.
 Call `scanner.setUIElement(HTMLElement)` to apply it.